Improving Your FICO Score for Home Buying

-Most people assume that the home buying process starts with getting pre-approved for a loan or with choosing a real estate agent.
-In reality, the home buying process begins with your finances.
-Without an acceptable FICO score, buying a house is more difficult and, you could find yourself renting longer than you expected in Park City, Utah until you improve your score.
+Choosing a lender isn't the first step in becoming a homeowner.
+In reality, the home buying process begins and ends with your finances.
+Without an above average FICO score, buying a house is more difficult and, you could find yourself renting for another couple of years in Park City until you improve your score.

 - Payment History — How often do you make late payments?